Doston-ai/ML/README.md

-In this repozitory I will push my machine learning lessons
+In this repozitory I will push my classification projects and works